 When I admitted to my husband that I wanted to go to training that Fall, announcing it to him and the Universe, it happened exactly the way I knew it always would.
 Everything got out of my way.
 It was almost as if a neon sign dropped out of the sky pointing an arrow in the direction of Bikram Yoga Teacher Training.
 This is what I was supposed to do in that moment.

 I am often asked how could I give up on performing.
 But I never thought of it as giving up.
 I just made a different choice.
-I decided to listen to what was truly bringing me joy in my life and follow that to see where it will take me.
+I decided to listen to what was truly bringing me joy in my life and follow that to see where it would take me.
 And you never know – it might lead me back to the stage and it might not.
 Life is long.
 We’ve just decided to think of it as being short and fleeting.
 There is time to make changes, new choices, and experience whatever we dream.
 If you truly listen to your heart you will always end up on the path to your next great adventure.

 Have you ever had a sign or some sort of intuition that led you to making a life change?